pop up description layer

 SGT Luis A. Oliver Galbreath [CE]

-SPC Richard A. Essex [G]
+SPC Richard A. Essex [DG]

 PO1 Sean P. Carson (USN)